ldpliu/acm-promt/knowledge/knowledge.md

     example:
     $ oc patch clusterdeployment mycluster --type='merge' -p $'spec:\n powerState: Hibernating' -n mycluster
     $ oc patch clusterdeployment mycluster --type='merge' -p $'spec:\n powerState: Running' -n mycluster
 - claim a cluster means create a clusterclaim.hive, you can get example in current env in current namespace.
+- Add label `do-not-hibernate=true` to a <claim-name> will make the cluster do not hibernate automatically.
+- Add label `do-not-delete=true` to a <claim-name> will make the cluster do not delete automatically.